Anabaptist theology: Historical development and confessional sources

-Anabaptist theology, also known as Anabaptist doctrine, is a theological tradition reflecting the doctrine of the Anabaptist Churches.
-The major branches of Anabaptist Christianity (inclusive of Mennonites, Amish, Hutterites, Bruderhof, Schwarzenau Brethren, River Brethren and Apostolic Christians) agree on core doctrines but have nuances in practice.
-While the adherence to doctrine is important in Anabaptist Christianity, living righteously is stressed to a greater degree.

 Important sources for Anabaptist doctrine are the Schleitheim Confession and the Dordrecht Confession of Faith, both of which have been held by many Anabaptist Churches throughout history.
 Daniel Kauffman, a bishop of the Mennonite Church, codified Anabaptist beliefs in the influential text Doctrines of the Bible, which continues to be widely used in catechesis.

+Anabaptist theology is the expression and communication of theological convictions that have sustained the ordinary life of faith communities.
+Alongside this ordinary Anabaptist theology, a more formal, academic version has developed.
+Early on, persecution and a theology of separation from the world meant few Anabaptists had access to higher education, except in the Netherlands where Mennonites established a seminary in 1735.
+In the 20th century, academic Anabaptist theology began to grow significantly.

 John S. Oyer states that the Old Order Amish have an implicit theology that can be found in their biblical hermeneutics, but take little interest in explicit, formal, and systematic theology.
 It is easier to find out about their implicit theology in talking with them than reading written documents.
 According to Oyer, their implicit theology is practical, not theoretical.
 The most important written source of Amish theology, according to Oyer, is "1001 Questions and Answers on the Christian Life".

 The Hutterites possess an account of their belief written by Peter Riedemann (Rechenschafft unserer Religion, Leer und Glaubens) and theological tracts and letters by Hans Schlaffer, Leonhard Schiemer and Ambrosius Spittelmaier are extant.

-Overview
+Anabaptist theology is reflected in the prayer and worship of Anabaptists.
+A Devoted Christian's Prayer Book and Our Fervent Prayers are prayer books that are widely used in the devotional life of Anabaptists.

+Practical discipleship and biblical authority

 From its inception, Anabaptist practice has sought to emulate early Christianity.
 A strong theme among Anabaptists has been practical discipleship that turns the believer into a model of righteousness in the here and now.
-In the 1545 Kempen Confession, the Anabaptist authors stated that, "... we wish nothing but to seek alone the salvation of our souls, and like Christ, seek the well-being of the souls and lives of all people.
-Today we wish to follow Christ in all righteousness until death."
-C. Arnold Snyder writes that:
+In the 1545 Kempen Confession, the Anabaptist authors stated their desire to seek salvation and the well-being of all.
+C. Arnold Snyder writes that following Jesus involves yielding to God's will and suffering rather than inflicting it.

-In the Anabaptist understanding, Jesus Christ perfectly revealed, lived out, and marked the path back to God.
-Christians are disciples who have committed themselves to following Christ on that path, yielding to God’s will in all things as Jesus did, not claiming possessions for themselves, speaking the truth in all circumstances, humbly giving way in the face of evil power, living non-coercively, willing to suffer rather than inflict suffering on others.
-The visible ‘shape’ of Anabaptist spirituality is discipleship, the ‘following after Christ’ (Nachfolge Christi) in life.

-Following after Christ in life will occur in three areas in which humanity is, by its nature, most particularly tempted not to be Christ-like: in the desire to claim ownership of possessions, in the temptation to lie and dissimulate, and in the temptation to coerce by using violence.